 UX Designers can typically find employment in virtually any industry and enjoy fairly profitable salaries.
 They are in high demand and play a critical role in shaping the way that consumers interact with the brand.
 Their salaries can vary from industry to industry, but they typically range anywhere from $82,000 to well above $180,000.
 The mean salary for a United States-based UX Designer is $124,000, according to data collected and analyzed by Indeed.
 Moreover, the Bureau of Labor Statistics predicts that digital design professionals will be in even higher demand within the next decade.

 Needless to say, becoming a UX Designer is a promising career path.
 With ample job prospects, you can find employment in anything from finance and healthcare to tourism and retail.
-The UX Designer plays an important in the field.
+The UX Designer plays an important role in the field.
 As a business grows, other aspects of the business will need improvement.
-For instance, UX Designers are in charge of maintaining the interface of customer service platforms like chatboxes and websites, as well as e-commerce pages that enable consumers to purchase products and sign up for services.
+For instance, UX Designers are in charge of maintaining the interface of customer service platforms like chatboxes and websites, as well as ecommerce pages that enable consumers to purchase products and sign up for services.

-How Long Does it Take to Become a User Experience Designer?
+How Long Does It Take to Become a User Experience Designer?

-User Experience Designer vs. Similar Career
+User Experience Designer Vs. Similar Career

-A UX Designer works alongside other professionals that help with the design process and make products work smoothly.
+A UX Designer works alongside other professionals who help with the design process and make products work smoothly.
 For example, when most think of a UX Designer, they also think of a User Interface (UI) Designer.
 These professionals work closely together and have commonalities as well as differences.
 Both professionals focus on user-centric design and work towards making the best, most accessible, and effective product for the user.
 Their collaborative efforts are similar enough that they often work closely with one another, developing new products, designing new interfaces, and working with a number of similar tools.

 However, there are distinct differences in how a UX Designer and a UI Designer operate.
 For starters, a UX Designer focuses greatly on the user experience as opposed to anything else.
 This requires strong research skills as well as knowledge of information architecture, user flows, and other visual aspects that are logical for the use of the product.
 They are also incredibly knowledgeable in usability and foster a comfortable environment for any purpose.